xwiki-contrib/application-scripting-documentation/README.md

 However, it has already a special handling for SNAPSHOT version (for which javadoc is not generated) to point to the latest release preceding that SNAPSHOT version.

 This is a work in progress, the actual API is quite complete, but the UI is very basic.
-Even if some caching are done, performance issues are still a concern and need improvement.